TwilioDevEd/sdk-starter-node/README.md

 This sample project demonstrates how to use Twilio APIs in a Node.js web application.
 Once the app is up and running, check out [the home page](http://localhost:3000) to see which demos you can run.
-You'll find examples for [IP Messaging](https://www.twilio.com/ip-messaging), [Video](https://www.twilio.com/video), [Sync](https://www.twilio.com/sync), and more.
+You'll find examples for [Chat](https://www.twilio.com/chat), [Video](https://www.twilio.com/video), [Sync](https://www.twilio.com/sync), and more.

 Let's get started!